Neo-Oli/contact/README.md

 # Contact

 This is a command line application for contact management with pipes in mind.
+It lets you choose a contact with FZF

 ```
 Syntax: